ST10484753/BakeryShop/README.md

 - **Homepage:** Currently `Homepage.html`.
 If you want GitHub Pages to serve it automatically at the root URL, rename it to `index.html`.
 - All forms are validated using JavaScript before submission.
 - The website is fully static; email sending is simulated with JavaScript alerts.
+- Some interactive features or images may not display immediately on GitHub Pages due to caching or the site taking a few minutes to update after a push.

 ## GitHub Pages URL
 [https://st10484753.github.io/BakeryShop/](https://st10484753.github.io/BakeryShop/)